szpotona/cloudify-migration/README.md

         completed later by using `migrate_agents.sh` and `migrate_metrics.sh` scripts.

     -b
         With this flag set the script suggests updating versions (1.1 -> 1.2 and 3.1 -> 3.2) in each blueprint's imports by displaying a colored diff.
 The proposed modifications are applied upon user's permission.
+This option is highly recommended.

     old_cli_virtenv_dir
         Python virtualenv directory used by the CLI initialized to operate the 3.1 manager.